densutter/Minor-Mathematical-Mechanisms-in-Large-Language-Models/README.md

 ## **Running DAS Experiment**
 Install the needed libraries as in "Running the main Experiment Pipeline".
-Then, to reproduce the results from the DAS Experiment mentioned in the appendix run:
+Then, to reproduce the results from the DAS Experiment mentioned in the appendix, run:
 ```bash
 python DAS_Experiment.py
 ```